Misti: Historical activity and seismicity

 The last eruption took place in AD 1440–1470 (Note: The exact date is uncertain due to possible inaccuracies in the Inca chronologies.) and produced about 0.006 km3 of ash.
 It was probably a prolonged eruption that lasted for months or years, depositing ash in the Peruvian Laguna Salinas and possibly as far as Siple Dome and Law Dome in Antarctica.
 It is the oldest eruption of a South American volcano for which historical records exist.
 The eruption was severe enough that Mama Ana Huarque Coya, the wife of the Inca emperor Pachacutec, (Note: After who the deposit of the eruption was named.) came to Chiguata to provide assistance.
-There is no evidence that a supposed Inca settlement was destroyed by this eruption, but the local population fled and the Inca had to resettle the area.
+There is no evidence that an Inca settlement was destroyed by this eruption, but the local population fled and the Inca had to resettle the area.
 Along with other volcanic eruptions around that time and the beginning Spörer solar minimum, the AD 1440–1470 eruption of Misti may have affected global climate conditions.
 In 1600, the volcano was covered by ash from Huaynaputina.

-Most sources state that there is no clear evidence of eruptions after the arrival of the Spaniards, while the Global Volcanism Program reports a last eruption in 1985.
+Most sources state that there is no clear evidence of eruptions after the arrival of the Spaniards, while the Global Volcanism Program reports a last eruption in 1985 and INGEMMET says it is the third-most active volcano of Peru.
 Mudflows descended the southern valleys until the 17th century.
 The mountain is sometimes reported to be "smoking" at its summit, including water vapour clouds.
 Phreatic eruptions may have taken place in 1577, 2 May 1677, 9 July 1784, 28 July 1787 and 10 October 1787.
-Questionable eruptions are recorded in 1542, 1599, 1826, 1830, 1831, 1869, 1870.
-They probably constitute fumarolic activity and often took place after heavy precipitation; the water would have infiltrated the mountain and evaporated from the volcanic heat.
+Questionable eruptions are recorded in 1542, 1599, 1826, 1830, 1831, 1869, and 1870.
+They probably constitute fumarolic activity and often happened after heavy precipitation; the water would have infiltrated the mountain and evaporated from the volcanic heat.
 There is no record of the structure of the summit craters changing in historical records, implying that the craters and volcanic plug were emplaced in prehistoric times.
 Comparisons between 1967 photos of the volcanic plug and more recent images show no changes.

 The volcano is seismically active, with long-period earthquakes, tremors, "tornillos" (Note: Tornillos are a type of earthquake with long period and long coda; their waveforms have shapes resembling screws, which in Spanish translates to "tornillo".) and volcano tectonic earthquakes recorded.
 The hypocentres, the actual sites of the earthquakes, are found within the volcanic structure of Misti and cluster on the northwest flank of the volcano.
-The seismic activity appears to be linked to Misti's hydrothemal system.
-Seismic swarms were recorded in August 2012, May 2014 and June 2014.
+The seismic activity appears to be linked to Misti's hydrothermal system.
+Seismic swarms were recorded in August 2012 and in May and June 2014.
 No deformation of the volcano is evident in satellite images.
 Clouds rising from the mountain are sometimes mistaken for renewed activity.